harshal-ships/Appoint-booking-agent-with-OpenClaw/appointment booking agent/DEPLOYMENT.md

 **Networking**

 - Default: outbound internet works.
-- No inbound firewall rule required for Telcoflow.
+- No inbound firewall rule required for AgentDuet.
 - Optional: restrict SSH (port 22) to your IP in Lightsail **Networking → Firewall**.

 ---